doordeck/docs/docs/guide/authenticating-your-users.md

 # Authenticating your users

-In this article we’re going to look at OpenID tokens, how we use them for authenticating your end users and how that forms the Bring-Your-Own-User model - this will let the user’s of your app make direct calls to Doordeck APIs and is the first step to actually unlocking a door.
+In this article we’re going to look at OpenID tokens, how we use them for authenticating your end users and how that forms the Bring-Your-Own-User model - this will let the user’s of your app make direct calls to Sentry Interactive APIs and is the first step to actually unlocking a door.

 ---